Wine Tasting in the Dark

 11 October 2018 | 18:30 | Dans Le Noir?, London, EC1R 0DU

-We are delighted to celebrate World Sight Day with the launch of our new event, Wine Tasting in The Dark on 11 October 2018.
+We are delighted to invite you to the launch of our new event, Wine Tasting in The Dark on 11 October 2018.

 Hosted exclusively by specialist London restaurant, Dans Le Noir? and their sommelier Fabio Sutera, we hope that the evening will be exciting and informative in this unique immersive environment.

 You will have the opportunity to meet Fight for Sight’s Paralympic #champions, Lora and Neil Fachie.
 Both are multiple gold medallists and fresh from their success at the Commonwealth Games on the Gold Coast.